 Italy’s best-loved dessert, Tiramisu (literally meaning ‘pick me up’) was named for its energising layers of marsala-soaked sponge, creamy mascarpone and coffee—interesting, considering we’d argue that most of us know it today as the last nail in the food-coma coffin brought on by an Italian feast.
 Either way, we'd never say no to a good one.

 And luckily, we’ve no shortage of spots to sink our teeth into its mushy layers here in Perth, either—from the most traditional of recipes to the most contemporary, plates of tiramisu dot our city north to south.

-Comfort eating at its finest, here are 15 places to indulge in Perth’s best tiramisu.
+Comfort eating at its finest, here are the top spots to indulge in Perth’s best tiramisu.